Controlling Human Utilization of Failure-Prone Systems via Taxes: Prospect-Theoretic Utility and Pure Nash Equilibrium under Taxation

 Using the prospect-theoretic utility function \eqref{eq:prospect}, player $i$'s {\it perception} of gains and losses is

 Player $i$ maximizes the expected utility with respect to the above utility function given by

 where

 We refer to $f_i(x_T,t)$ as the {\it effective rate of return} of player $i$.
-Figure \ref{fig:effror} shows the shapes of $f_i(x_T,t)$ for different parameters.
+The shapes of $f_i(x_T,t)$ for different parameters are shown in Figure \ref{fig:effror} in Appendix \ref{appendix:PNE}.
 We denote this class of Fragile CPR games as $\Gamma(\mathcal{N},\{u_i\}_{i \in \mathcal{N}})$.
-In this paper, we consider Fragile CPR games that satisfy the following assumptions. \begin{assumption} The class of Fragile CPR games $\Gamma(\mathcal{N},\{u_i\}_{i \in \mathcal{N}})$ has the following properties. \begin{enumerate} \item The failure probability $p(x_T)$ is convex, strictly increasing and continuously differentiable for $x_T \in [0,1)$ and $p(x_T)=1$ for $x_T \geq 1$. \item The rate of return $r(x_T)$ is concave, positive, strictly monotonic and continuously differentiable. \item Define
+In this paper, we consider Fragile CPR games under the following assumptions.

+\begin{assumption} The class of Fragile CPR games $\Gamma(\mathcal{N},\{u_i\}_{i \in \mathcal{N}})$ has the following properties. \begin{enumerate} \item The failure probability $p(x_T)$ is convex, strictly increasing and continuously differentiable for $x_T \in [0,1)$ and $p(x_T)=1$ for $x_T \geq 1$. \item The rate of return $r(x_T)$ is concave, positive, strictly monotonic and continuously differentiable. \item Define

 We assume that $\bar{t} > 0$, and the tax rate $t \in [0,\bar{t})$. \end{enumerate} \end{assumption} These assumptions capture a fairly broad class of resources, while retaining analytical tractability.